cocos2d/cocos2d-x-docs/en/about/index.md

   release or stay bleeding edge by cloning our [__GitHub Repo__](https://github.com/cocos2d/cocos2d-x).

   * __Cocos Creator__ - is a unified game development tool.
 You can create your entire game, from start to finish, using this tool.
-It uses JavaScript.
-Lua and C++ support are being added.
+It uses JavaScript natively and can export to C++.
 Read more about [__Cocos Creator__](http://cocos2d-x.org/docs/editors_and_tools/creator/index.html).

   * __Cocos Launcher__ - is EOL'd.
 No replacement.